Repeatable phrases are helpful for bringing consistency to customer service.

 Using a friendly tone of voice goes a long way in creating real customer engagement.

-You should avoid: Crickets.
+You should not: Remain silent.
 Silence and brusque responses are the deal-breakers here.
-It doesn't hurt to showcase that there are competent, friendly, and passionate people sitting at the other end of the screen.
+It doesn’t hurt to showcase that there are competent, friendly, and passionate people sitting at the other end of the screen.

 6. “May I ask why that is?”